Kfar Saba: Economy

 According to CBS, there were 31,528 salaried workers and 2,648 self-employed in Kfar Saba in 2000.
 The mean monthly wage in 2000 for a salaried worker was ILS 7,120, a real change of 10.1% over the course of 2000.
 Salaried males had a mean monthly wage of ILS 9,343 (a real change of 9.9%) versus ILS 5,033 for females (a real change of 9.7%).
 The mean income for the self-employed was 8,980.
 1,015 people received unemployment benefits and 1,682 people received an income guarantee.

 In May 2004 the exploration company Givot Olam Oil said that the Meged-4 oil well, located northeast of Kfar Saba, has exceeded original predictions and contains an extremely valuable deposit of oil.

 Schools and religious institutions

 Currently, in Kfar Saba there are 18 elementary schools (5 of them are religious elementary schools), 8 middle schools (2 of them are religious middle schools) and 11 high schools (4 of them are religious high schools).
 The high schools in Kfar Saba are divided to 3 groups: urban high schools (5), ORT high schools (2) and religious high schools (4).

 The city is served by 105 synagogues.

 Healthcare

 Meir Hospital is located in Kfar Saba.
 Meir Hospital is a major medical center named for Josef Meir, the first head of the General Sick Fund.
-The hospital accepts all patients, Jews and Palestinians, including patients from cities within the jurisdiction of the Palestinian Authority, such as Qalqilyah.
+The hospital accepts all patients, Jews and arabs, including patients from cities within the jurisdiction of the Palestinian Authority, such as Qalqilyah.